leilaicruz/machine-learning-for-yeast/replication-code-of-the-paper.md

 - Cleaning missing data by removing empty domains from the list of pairs.
 There are some proteins that do not have domains annotated, these ones are out for the analysis.
   - The empty domain in the SL were: 680 out of 10000 domains
   - The empty domain in the nSL were: 670 out of 10000 domains
-- Step 3: Select from the ordered indexes array of domain id list which of them appear once, in both or in any of the domains of each protein pair.

 :::